Kyenret/iOS2-Project2-Part1/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *BeReal.
+Clone*

-Submitted by: **Your Name Here**
+Submitted by: **Kyenret Yakubu Ayuba**

-**Name of your app** is an app that ...
-[TODO]
+**BeReal.
+Clone** is an app that is designed to replicate key features found in the popular app, BeReal.
+Within this platform, users are prompted with random notifications throughout the day to share a photo of their current activity.
+It is only after posting a photo that users gain access to view their friends' posts.

-Time spent: **X** hours spent in total
+Time spent: **2** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users see an app icon in the home screen and a styled launch screen.
+- [x] Users see an app icon in the home screen and a styled launch screen.
-- [ ] User can register a new account
+- [x] User can register a new account
-- [ ] User can log in with newly created account
+- [x] User can log in with newly created account
-- [ ] App has a feed of posts when user logs in
+- [x] App has a feed of posts when user logs in
-- [ ] User can upload a new post which takes in a picture from photo library and an optional caption
+- [x] User can upload a new post which takes in a picture from photo library and an optional caption
-- [ ] User is able to logout
+- [x] User is able to logout

 The following **optional** features are implemented:

 - [ ] Users can pull to refresh their feed and see a loading indicator
 - [ ] Users can infinite-scroll in their feed to see past the 10 most recent photos
 - [ ] Users can see location and time of photo upload in the feed
-- [ ] User stays logged in when app is closed and open again
+- [x] User stays logged in when app is closed and open again

 The following **additional** features are implemented: